ayushshinde19/Report-Analysis-chat-bot-/README.md

    • Remember the folder location where you extracted it

 STEP 3: Open Visual Studio / Terminal
-   • Open File which is extracted then drag server.js file
+   • Open File directory which is extracted

 STEP 4: Navigate to the extracted folder
-   • In the command prompt, type: cd [folder-path]
+   • Open the project Folder drag Server .env file and serveer.js file
-   • Example: cd C:\Users\YourName\Desktop\server-folder
+   • Replace APIKey in .env file

    TIP: You can drag the folder into the command prompt to paste the path automatically

 STEP 5: Install required software